wilsonmar/wilsonmar.github.io/_posts/2021-06-04-azure-machine-learning.md

 A complete sample app is Microsoft' Northwinds Traders consumer ecommerce store.
 <a target="_blank" href="https://docs.microsoft.com/en-us/powerapps/maker/canvas-apps/northwind-install">install</a>
+But where is it used in the course?

 Tim Warner's <a target="_blank" href="https://github.com/timothywarner/ai100">https://github.com/timothywarner/ai100</a> includes <a target="_blank" href="https://github.com/timothywarner/ai100/tree/master/powershell-cli">Powershell scripts</a>: